ProjectOpenSea/opensea-js/developerDocs/getting-started.md

 See [Listening to Events](#listening-to-events) to respond to the setup transactions that occur the first time a user sells an item.

+### Creating Collection and Trait Offers

+Criteria offers, consisting of colletion and trait offers, are supported with `openseaSDK.createCollectionOffer()`.
+For trait offers, include `traitType` as the trait name and `traitValue` as the required value for the offer.

 #### Creating English Auctions

 English Auctions are auctions that start at a small amount (we recommend even doing 0!) and increase with every bid.
 At expiration time, the item sells to the highest bidder.